BikramGhart1/echoes/docs/03-planning.md

 5. Follow System

 ## Scheduling the work
-*This is only an estimation of time required, actual schedule may be up and down*
+*This is only an estimation of time required, actual schedule may vary*

 1. Week 1 - Analysis and Design
    - Design UML diagrams (usecase, DFD, Activity and Sequence)